 Do you know that a single male and female and their offspring can produce thousands of offspring in six years?
-Think, a female can have a litter as young as six months and then have one every six months after that.
+Think, a female can have a litter as young as six months and then have one every four months after that.
 Each litter can have an average of six offspring and each female offspring will be able to breed at about six months of age, the math can be mind-boggling!
 A male dog can impregnate as many females as he can get to in a day.
 Sit down and really play around with numbers… It gives me a headache… And just because a puppy is cute, does not mean it will find a home.
 Every year, tens of thousands of dogs and puppies, purebred and crosses are euthanized in shelters.
-More die on the streets or live shortened lives of neglect, abuse and horrors.
+More die on the streets or live shortened lives of neglect, abuse, and horrors.

 Risks Associated With Breeding

 Let’s look at some risks associated with breeding.
 There can be serious risks involved with breeding.
 The mother may develop complications and require immediate medical intervention.
 Mothers may abandon puppies leaving you to hand rear.
 This includes feeding a special formula every two hours, round the clock, stimulating the puppies to eliminate, checking weights daily, maintaining proper temperatures and humidity, etc. Even puppies whose mother cares for them may require supplemental feedings.
 Puppies can be stillborn or born horribly deformed.
 Are you prepared to deal with things such as cleft palate, hydrocephaly, or other problems some breeds may be prone to?
 Diseases such as Parvovirus can kill puppies fast if one does not act quickly enough.
 Are you willing to risk the life of your pet?